 Bill J. Harrell, Ph.D., B.A.
-Currently professor emeritus in the Department of Sociology and Anthropology at the SUNY Institute of Technology at Utica/Rome.
+Currently professor emeritus in the Department of Sociology and Anthropology at the SUNY Institute of Technology.
 Specializes in sociological theory, especially the relation of social structure to the logic of social thought and values.